 Now for the fun part!!
 Decorating!!

 I took a scoop of buttercream and put it into a small bowl to color them!
-I used a dark green, almost black, a regular forest green, Brown, and then I mixed brown and green to get that color in the back!
-I thought I would sue that color most, but I ended up using more of the darkest color and regular green color!
+Using a dark green, almost black, a regular forest green, brown, and then I mixed brown and green to get that color in the back!
+The color I ended up using more of the darkest color and regular green color!
 Also This is about a cup of each color….
 WAY TOO MUCH;)!!
 I could have done like 1/4 of a cup:)

 With the smallest amount of frosting on the back of the pallet knife (part of the cheap $4 paint brush pack you can get at WalMart) I spread the buttercream on the cake in small downward motions.

 Then just trade off colors!
 No need to clean the knife or be too careful, it actually helps the blending process:) I left the top white so I could do a white chocolate ganache drip.
 To make it, I boiled 4 ounces of heavy cream and added to to 12 ounces of White Chocolate wafers (I love Winco!).
 Whisk to combine!
 As soon it was cool to the touch I put it in a zip lock bag and cut off the tip.
 Then with the cake on a turn table I went around the outside adding drips!
 Then filled in the center with the rest of the ganache.

 Now its time to play!!
 Adding the Army guys into little situations… I have this little “sniper” on the edge…

 This Army Guy is helping another army guy up to his position (with the help of a Pull and Peel Twizzler!!)
 See the tanker in the background, this is in case they need to get around;)!

 These 2 are holding their post behind a wall of soft caramels;)!